As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Weight: Pounds

 Sometimes elderly dogs will have seemingly forgotten their previously learned toilet training and seem confused about where to poop, and they will end up defecating inside the house.
-Tther times your senior dog may be consciously aware they are pooping but not be able to control it or hold on for long enough.
+Other times your senior dog may be consciously aware they are pooping but not be able to control it or hold on for long enough.

-What are the main causes of an older dog pooping / defecating indoors?
+What are the main causes of an older dog pooping/defecating indoors?

-Faecal incontinence
+Fecal incontinence

 In most cases, bowel incontinence can be attributed to a reduced function of the anal sphincter muscles – a circular arrangement of muscles that controls the release of stools.

-Faecal incontinence for senior dogs can be further divided into causes:
+Fecal incontinence for senior dogs can be further divided into causes:

 • Nerve damage or deterioration of the nerves that control the anal sphincter muscles – as dogs age, the signals that are sent from the spinal cord to the muscles can weaken, over time this leads to a weakness in the muscles too, resulting in an inability for the anal sphincter to fully close.

-• Spinal cord/intervertebral disc disease – conditions like a slipped disc can disrupt the outflow of electrical activity from the nerves within the spinal cord that supply the anus, resulting in these nerve pathways being ‘switched off’ and therefore the sphincter muscles don’t receive the stimulation they require to stay closed.
+• Spinal cord/intervertebral disc disease – conditions like a slipped disc can disrupt the outflow of electrical activity from the nerves within the spinal cord that supply the anus, resulting in these nerve pathways being ‘switched off’ and, therefore the sphincter muscles don’t receive the stimulation they require to stay closed.

 • Chronic parasitic worm infections – parasitic disease can damage the muscles and nerves within the rectum and anal sphincter.